brucemack/brucemack.github.io/_posts/2024-06-13-verilog-clocks.md

 ![Clocks](/assets/images/ibm1620-clock-5.jpg)

-We're still on the right track.
+I think we're still on the right track.
 I'm now working on the more detailed timing phases, like "C-1" shown in the CE manual above.